vuestorefront/storefront-api/docs/guide/integration/format-product.md

     "color": null,
 ```

-Color, size - typically a numeric indexes.
+Color, size - typically numeric indexes.
 Vue Storefront for all [non system properties](https://github.com/DivanteLtd/vue-storefront/blob/bb6f8e70b5587ed73c457d382c7ac93bd14db413/config/default.json#L181) is loading the `attribute` definitions.

 If the definition exists then if the type is `select` or `multiselect` the value of the property is used as a index in the attribute values dictionary.
 [Read more on attributes](Format-attribute.md).
-Otherwise it's being used as a text.
+Otherwise, it's being used as a text.

 So you can put any color name you like in this field and it still could be used for product browsing.
 This is for example how the [`bigcommerce2vuestorefront`](https://github.com/DivanteLtd/bigcommerce2vuestorefront/blob/42efbb05aef1f37bfb944910b662d39c5de5e37a/src/templates/product.js#L77) integration works.
 It's not using the attribute metadata at all because for some platforms using kind of Wordpress like semantics it's very hard to create  an attribute dictionary.